Boone County Stormwater Management

 This meeting should be done as soon as the owner/developer knows what they want to do with a property, but prior to developing the plans.
 The Pre-application meeting is a chance to talk with County engineers and planners to discuss options for stormwater management and design layout.
 The county staff will also be able to answer questions about local, state and federal permitting requirements.

-Yes, at this time, land disturbance applications and stormwater management calculations can be submitted to Boone County Public Works at 5551 Highway 63 South, Columbia Mo.
+Land disturbance applications and stormwater management calculations can be submitted to Boone County Resource Management at 801 E. Walnut, Room 315, Columbia Mo.

 Does the Stormwater Management Construction Plan need to be prepared and sealed by a professional engineer?

 Yes.
 Construction plans, including stormwater management plans must be prepared and sealed by a professional engineer who is licensed to practice in the State of Missouri.